Terms of Service

 We like to consider ourselves a digital version of a chess club.
 Users of the site are encouraged to use our services and content to develop their understanding of chess and to further the pursuit of chess as a whole.
 We actively want to foster our community’s development, enjoyment, and study of chess.
 We also want to hear what you think would add to your development and enjoyment, so feel free to contact us with suggestions at any time.

 Lichess is a registered French charity.
 Lichess is open source, non-profit, mainly operated by volunteers, and funded by donations.
-A full breakdown of costs and expenses are publicised monthly, and can be viewed here.
+A full breakdown of costs and expenses is publicised monthly, and can be viewed here.

 You can browse Lichess and use some of our Services without registering an account.
 But to use all of Lichess’ functions, you’ll need to register.
 This is done by choosing a username, setting a password, and securing it with a valid email address.
 If you don’t submit accurate information, you might not be able to access your account.